Table of Contents

 - Online — Use the EEOC Public Portal to submit an inquiry and schedule an interview.

 - In-Person — Visit your nearest EEOC office.
 You can schedule an appointment online or walk in.
-If filing from overseas, go to the EEOC field office near your employer’s corporate headquarters.
+If filing overseas, go to the EEOC field office near your employer’s corporate headquarters.

 - By Phone — Call 1-800-669-4000 to discuss your case.
 While you cannot file charges by phone, the EEOC representative will guide you through the process.